h2oai/h2ogpt/blog/README.md

 We have an ambitious roadmap for our LLM ecosystem, including:

-1. Integration with downstream applications and low/no-code platforms
+1. Integration with downstream applications and low/no-code platforms (H2O Document AI, H2O LLM Studio, etc.)
-2. Complementing our chatbot with search and other APIs
+2. Complementing our chatbot with search and other APIs (LangChain etc.)
+3. Contribute to large-scale data cleaning efforts (Open Assistant, Stability AI etc.)
-3. High-performance distributed training of larger models on trillion tokens
+4. High-performance distributed training of larger models on trillion tokens
-4. Improvements in code completion, reasoning, mathematics, factual correctness, hallucinations, and reducing repetitions
+5. Improvements in code completion, reasoning, mathematics, factual correctness, hallucinations, and reducing repetitions

 ## Getting Started with H2O.ai's LLM